 Out of the museum, there is a replica logging camp designed to teach visitors what it was like to live and work as a logger in the early 20th century.
 The dozen or so buildings that dot the landscape alongside the museum cover all aspects of a logging village, and including places like a sawmill, blacksmith shop, and even a mess hall.
 Inside the buildings, there is also a locomotive from 1912 that showcases the importance of the railroad in logging.

-While this section of the museum is from the 1970s and is beginning to show its age in places, it still provides a lot of great information about logging, and is perfect for those that want to learn more about what it was like to be a logger in early 20th-century Pennsylvania.
-It’s worth noting that many of these outdoor areas aren’t exactly handicap or stroller friendly, as there are several areas of narrow passageways and stairs.
+While this section of the museum is from the 1970s and is beginning to show its age in places, it still provides a lot of great information about logging and is perfect for those who want to learn more about what it was like to be a logger in early 20th-century Pennsylvania.
+It’s worth noting that many of these outdoor areas aren’t exactly handicap or stroller-friendly, as there are several areas of narrow passageways and stairs.
 Hopefully that will change if and when this outdoor display is updated.

 Overall, I really enjoyed my visit to the Pennsylvania Lumber Museum in Potter County.
 It does a great job showcasing an unbiased view of the history of logging and conservation in Pennsylvania.
 Even if you’ve visited in the past, the new exhibits at this excellent museum make a return visit well worth it.